emersonpessoa01/emersonpessoa01/README.md

 --🌱I am graduated in Industrial Chemistry and recently graduated in Computer Networks.

 -At the beginning of 2020, out of curiosity.<br>
--I started studying Javascript, HTML and CSS.
-And man I fell in love soon. <br>
+-I started studying Javascript, HTML and CSS. <br>
+-And I fell in love right away.<br>
 -Then, I never stopped wanting to learn about the Dev world.